 The Political Theory Research Group provides a supportive and insightful forum for feedback on work-in-progress from senior and junior staff and postgraduate students.
 Members are drawn from Philosophy and Law as well as from Politics and International Relations.
 The PTRG meets weekly during the semester and is explicitly geared towards preparing work for publication.
-Previous papers, by staff and graduate students, have gone on to be published in top journals, including Ethics and the Journal of Political Philosophy.
+Previous papers, by staff and graduate students, have gone on to be published in top journals, including Political Theory, European Journal of Political Theory, Ethics and the Journal of Political Philosophy.

 Political philosophy research students also benefit from a wealth of networking and other opportunities through the Just World Institute, the Ethics Forum, the Global Justice Academy, and the Europa Institute.

 The Just World Institute brings together leading scholars and public figures to tackle key global normative issues, including immigration, war and peace, climate change, and global poverty.
-Past speakers have included Jeff McMahan, Judith Lichtenberg, David Luban, Henry Shue, Cecile Fabre, and Simon Caney.
+Past speakers have included Amy Allen, Jeff McMahan, Judith Lichtenberg, David Luban, Henry Shue, Cécile Fabre, and Simon Caney.
 It also provides an opportunity for online feedback and constructive criticism through the popular Working Papers series.